 Our Luxury Student Accommodation in Manchester

 With nearly 75,000 active students in the city, Manchester is by far the UK’s biggest student community outside of London and one that has built up a reputation over the years for being one of the most vibrant.
-With this in mind, the Almero Student Mansions team is delighted to be able to offer a wonderful selection of houses in Fallowfields.
-In September 2019 we will also be adding some newly refurbished flats in the heart of Norther Quarter, allowing students to be located in the coolest part of town.
+With this in mind, the Almero Student Mansions team is delighted to be able to offer a wonderful selection of houses in Fallowfield and newly refurbished flats in the heart of the Northern Quarter, allowing students to be located in the coolest part of town.

 Our properties are also on the doorstep of Manchester’s busiest social scenes of Northern Quarter, Deansgate and all the major concert venues meaning you can rest assured that you will be in the thick of the action when renting an Almero Student Mansion in the city.

 This offers great peace of mind for the modern student who will no doubt be looking to explore all that one of the UK’s favourite student cities has to offer.
 Whether you are heading back from the O2 Apollo, the Ritz or perhaps from campus at The University of Manchester or Manchester Metropolitan, you can look forward to returning to your chic and elegant student accommodation which has been lovingly created for students who enjoy the finer things in life.

 Almero strongly believes that student accommodation in Manchester should be of a high standard.
 Comfortable, affordable, and a great place to call home.
 Our range of student accommodation in Manchester is designed and built to provide you with the best place to live, study and enjoy student life.

 Now we’ve established that Almero Student Mansions really are the best of the best when it comes to student accommodation in Manchester, why should you be studying in this part of the country?
 The chances are that you are doing some research on the city’s universities and the social scene, so we have duly done the hard work for you and profiled one of the most famous student destinations in the country.